-X. CODE OF CONDUCT
+XI.
+CODE OF CONDUCT

 A. Our Lady of the Lake Catholic School endeavors to provide a climate that is appropriate for a Christian learning community and which fosters in its students self-discipline, responsibility for one's actions, problem-solving skills and respect for the rights and property of others.
-Students are expected to behave with
+Students are expected to behave with respect for the educational environment of the school and to conduct themselves in a manner that will permit teachers to help students learn without interference or disruptions.
+They are expected to behave in a manner that will ensure the physical and emotional welfare of other students and staff.
+Students are also expected to demonstrate an acceptance of Catholic and Christian values.
+This behavior should apply to all functions sponsored by Our Lady of the Lake (i.e. CYO, dances, field trips).
+Families are expected to honor and support the privacy and confidentiality of all individuals in regard to matters relating to student disciplinary issues and actions.

 - B. Student Behavioral Support - The purpose of positive behavior support is to eliminate factors that cause problem behavior, thus preventing negative decision making by students.
 The end goal is to create an environment that is more conducive to learning. - C. Guidelines for Behavior Management - Schools with prevalent behavior problems are more likely to achieve lower academically.
 Strong classroom management is the responsibility of each classroom teacher and should be supported by his or her instructional assistant.
 The OLL behavior expectations require students to be Appropriate, Safe, and Kind (ASK).
 In establishing effective behavior management expectations, the following guidelines should be used: - 2.
 ASK expectations should be explicitly taught, discussed, and reinforced by every staff member as needed throughout the different areas of the school.
-The definitions below ought to be used as a reference: - a) Appropriate: Suitable or proper according to the situational circumstances. - b) Safe: Not likely to cause harm or injury to one's self or others; protected from danger or risk. - c) Kind: Having or showing a friendly, generous, or considerate nature. - D. The following forms of conduct will be considered inappropriate and will necessitate disciplinary action: - 1.
+The definitions below ought to be used as a reference: - a) Appropriate: Suitable or proper according to the situational circumstances. - b) Safe: Not likely to cause harm or injury to one's self or others; protected from danger or risk. - c) Kind: Having or showing a friendly, generous, or considerate nature. - D. The following forms of conduct will be considered inappropriate and will necessitate disciplinary action.
+This list includes but is not limited to: - 1.
 Persistent, disruptive conduct which deprives other students of the right to learn - 2.
-Willful disobedience or lack of respect for authority - 3.
-Physical, verbal, or emotional abuse - 4.
-Use of inappropriate, abusive, profane, or obscene gestures or language (either verbal or written) - 5.
-Lack of respect for school or parish property - 6.
-Theft of property on the school or parish grounds - 7.
+Willful disobedience or lack of respect for authority including students and family members. - 3.
+General reckless or careless behavior choices - 4.
+Physical, verbal, or emotional abuse - 5.
+Use of inappropriate, abusive, profane, or obscene gestures or language (either verbal or written) - 6.
+Lack of respect for school or parish property - 7.
+Theft of property on the school or parish grounds - 8.
 The possession of weapons, including pocket knives, either play or look alike, will result in immediate suspension and may include expulsion.
-School props brought with the permission of the teacher are an exception - 8.
+School props brought with the permission of the teacher are an exception - 9.
 Personal property brought to school without prior permission of the teacher

-Families are expected to honor and support the Our Lady of the Lake Schools' expectations.
-They apply to all students, but they are not all inclusive
+10. Families are expected to honor and support the Our Lady of the Lake Schools' expectations.
+They apply to all students and their families.